Nemo's Clause

 If at least [two/ three] Primary Triggering Events or Aggregate Wind Speed Events occur within a period of [four/ eight] weeks and each of such Primary Triggering Events or Aggregate Wind Speed Events are caused by separate Catastrophic Weather Events, the Insured will be entitled to and the Insurer shall make [two/ three] Primary Payouts to the Insured.

-[Drafting note: Users of this clause may wish to take expert climate advice to finalise the drafting of the multiple payouts incentive.
+[Drafting note: users of this clause may wish to take expert climate advice to finalise the drafting of the multiple payouts incentive.
 Users of this clause might seek expert climate advice on questions like (i) What is the likelihood of multiple different catastrophic events taking place within a four to eight week timeframe? and/ or (ii) Does the interaction of clauses [2.1.2] and [1.6] set too high a bar for Insured and Insurer?]

 2.1.3 Premium payment moratorium